rodrimati1992/structural_crates/readme.md

 The changelog is in the "Changelog.md" file.

-# Example
+# Examples

+### Structural Derive

-This example demonstrates how you can use any type with the same fields as another one in a function.
+This demonstrates how you can use any type with a superset of the fields of another one in a function.

 ```rust
 use structural::{GetFieldExt,Structural,tstr};